Ransom B. Moore

-Ransom Barbee Moore, or Ranse Moore, (January 29, 1827 – November 18, 1904) was an American cattle rancher, local politician and Arizona state legislator in the late 19th and early 20th centuries.
+Ransom Barbee Moore, or Ranse Moore, (January 29, 1827 – November 18, 1904) was an American cattle rancher, local politician and Arizona territorial legislator in the late 19th and early 20th centuries.
 He was one of the earliest settlers of El Monte, California, and was the primary founder of Banning, California, which he initially named Moore City.
 Within a year the town was renamed in honor of his friend Phineas Banning, the "Father of the Port of Los Angeles".

 Early years

 Moore was born to John Moore and Anna Rickman in 1827, the oldest of 12 children.
 Throughout most of his life he claimed to have been born in St. Joseph, Missouri, but researchers have concluded he more likely was born in Lawrence County, Arkansas.
 Moore's family relocated to Blanco County, Texas in 1852.

-Moore joined a wagon train lead by MacCager Johnston and traveled to California.
+Moore joined a wagon train led by MacCager Johnston and traveled to California.
 It was the first wagon train to travel to California via Yuma, Arizona on the Southern Emigrant Trail.
 In 1852 he arrived at "the end of the Santa Fe Trail" in El Monte, California, then called Lick-Skillet, where he involved himself in farming.
 Two years later he married Lidia Johnston, the daughter of MacCager, who had arrived in California on the same wagon train.

 Moore served as a member of the Los Angeles County Board of Supervisors in 1860, but by 1864 the couple had moved to San Bernardino.

 San Gorgonio Pass

 In 1865 Moore purchased a ranch in the San Gorgonio Pass.
 During his stay in the pass, his holdings increased to several hundred acres, and it included the water rights to the mountains north of his land.
 In 1877 he began the development of a new town, Moore City, where his land met the newly constructed Southern Pacific Railroad.
 The town was renamed in the same year to Banning, California.

 For part of his stay in the Banning area, Moore was a Justice of the Peace.
-When his son John, a Deputy Sherriff in San Bernardino, married Georgia May Brown in 1880, Moore officiated their wedding.
+When his son John, a Deputy Sheriff in San Bernardino, married Georgia May Brown in 1880, Moore officiated their wedding.

-In April, 1882, The Los Angeles Harold reported that Ransom Moore had been arrested in Banning, and brought to Los Angeles by Deputy U.S. Marshal Dunlap, on charges of "furnishing liquor to Indians".
+In April, 1882, The Los Angeles Herald reported that Ransom Moore had been arrested in Banning, and brought to Los Angeles by Deputy U.S. Marshal Dunlap, on charges of "furnishing liquor to Indians".
 After the Indian Agent stationed in San Bernardino, Samuel S. Lawson, testified that he did not think Moore was a habitual offender, the charges were dropped.

 In 1883 Moore sold his land and water rights in the Pass and moved to Arizona.